How to Add Value as a Speaker: Make Meetings Fun and Exciting

-If you want people to be creative, innovative, and flexible, it helps to make your meetings fun.
+Business leaders: If you want your associates to be creative, innovative, and flexible, make your meetings fun.
 Here are three examples.

 This gave me the idea for my fifteenth speech for the Continental Breakfast Club (CBC).
 The year before, my talk had been “Wonder Woman: A Mythical Character or State of Mind?” which I delivered wearing my Wonder Woman costume.